What Tools You Need to Change a Car Battery

 When replacing a car battery, which terminal do you disconnect and connect to first?

-When removing the battery, start by disconnecting the negative terminal first.
-Then disconnect the positive battery terminal.
+Start by disconnecting the negative terminal when removing the battery.
+Then, disconnect the positive battery terminal.

 When connecting the battery, connect the positive terminal first.
 Lastly, connect the negative battery terminal.